Adaptogenic Mushrooms Are The Latest Wellness Craze You Need To Know About

 But for the most part, clinical data lags behind.
 Although chemical tests suggest that some mushrooms may be helpful for digestive issues, for instance, this and many other potential benefits of adaptogenic mushrooms remain more plausible than probable, or more probable than certain.
 So don’t expect to be picking up mushrooms at the pharmacy anytime soon.

 However, some celebrities and brands are jumping on the trend and selling products with adaptogenic mushrooms — no docs involved.
-Earlier this year, Katy Perry co-founded De Soi, a beverage company selling $25 bottles of non-alcoholic aperitifs infused with various adaptogens.
+Early last year, Katy Perry co-founded De Soi, a beverage company selling $25 bottles of non-alcoholic aperitifs infused with various adaptogens.
 She’s far from the only deep-pocketed player getting into the game.
-Last month, the Pacific Northwest ice cream monolith Salt & Straw announced a line of shroomy flavors in collaboration with a new Seattle-based company that brews mushrooms into teas and coffees.
+Last summer, the Pacific Northwest ice cream monolith Salt & Straw announced a line of shroomy flavors in collaboration with a new Seattle-based company that brews mushrooms into teas and coffees.

 But products like these, which often leave out dose information (Salt & Straw is an exception), “are probably not going to do anything,” says Jenna Volpe, a registered dietician, writer, and clinical herbalist who specializes in functional nutrition.
 It’s rare for these products to add in a truly effective dose when mushrooms are just an infusion or an ingredient, she says.
 “Unless someone is consuming these things in therapeutic doses, they're not really going to notice much of a difference either way.”